avengers-p11/Documentation/VCS Design + POC/Project VCS policies/Naming Conventions/README.md

 ## Introduction

-This documentation provides a comprehensive guide to the naming conventions for branches, tags, and commit messages used in our project.
-Adhering to these conventions ensures consistency, clarity, and ease of collaboration across the development team.
+This documentation serves as a comprehensive guide to the naming conventions for branches, tags, and commit messages in our project.
+By following these conventions, the development team can maintain a consistent and organized workflow, improve clarity in code management, and enhance collaboration.
+Clear naming practices make it easier to understand the purpose of changes, streamline reviews, and ensure everyone is aligned throughout the development process.

 ## Branch Naming Conventions